Ameba-AIoT/ameba-arduino-doc/source/amebapro2/Example_Guides/PowerMode/Deep Sleep Mode.rst

 Example
 -------

-In this example, the development board will demo the Deep Sleep Mode for power save.
+In this example, the development board will demo the non retention Deep Sleep Mode for power save.
 There are 3 wake-up sources for Deep Sleep Mode which are: AON Timer, AON GPIO, and RTC.
 The system will count down 5s then go to Deep Sleep mode.
 Upon the wake-up source being tiggered, the system will be reboot and wake up again.

 The module and board power consumption report under Deep Sleep mode are listed in these two tables below.